Aimee Van Wynsberghe

 Aimee van Wynsberghe is the Alexander von Humboldt professor for "Applied Ethics of Artificial Intelligence" at the University of Bonn, Germany.
-She is director of the Institute for Science and Ethics (IWE) and founder of the Bonn Sustainable AI Lab.
+She is director of the Institute for Science and Ethics (IWE), founder of the Bonn Sustainable AI Lab and president of the Foundation for Responsible Robotics.
 Van Wynsberghe hosts the Sustainable AI Conference in Bonn, Germany, every other year.

 Education and career

 Originally from London, Ontario, she received her bachelor's degree in cell biology from the University of Western Ontario, after which she obtained dual master's degrees in applied ethics and bioethics from KU Leuven in Belgium and the European Union's Erasmus Mundus program.
 She received her PhD from the University of Twente in 2012; her dissertation involved the creation of an ethical framework for the use of care robots in the medical field and was nominated for the Georges Giralt Award for best PhD thesis in Robotics.